-We have found that LBVHs (hoomd.md.nlist.tree) are very useful for systems with size asymmetry greater than 2:1 between the largest and smallest cutoffs, and when the fraction of large particles is dilute (< 20%).
+We have found that LBVHs (hoomd.md.nlist.tree) are very useful for systems with size asymmetry greater than 2:1 between the largest and smallest cutoffs.
 These conditions are typical of many colloidal systems.
 Additionally, LBVHs can be used advantageously in sparse systems or systems with large volumes, where they have less overhead and memory demands than cell lists.
+The performance of the LBVHs has been improved since their original implementation (see M.P.
+Howard et al. 2019 for details), making them more competitive for different types of systems.